 One of my favorite things about having an Apple Watch is that it lets me ping my phone to find it when I forget where I last put it down.
 The Apple AirTag, a small disc-shaped GPS tracker, lets you use your iPhone, iPad, or Mac to find other things.
 There are obvious applications, like your keys or luggage, but it’s really an easy way to keep track of any important stuff.
 While a single AirTag costs less $50, you can easily expand the gift (or team up with a friend) and buy an accessory to hold the tag, like a keychain.

-An incense making kit offers a double dose of relaxation: The process provides a fun activity, and the incense you make serves up a little aromatherapy.
-This kit from Poj Studio, which specializes in traditional Japanese crafts made with sustainable practices, comes in three scents including Yuzu and Sakura.
-This is a great crafty gift for people who don’t have enough time to do crafty things: The process of making the incense only takes 30 minutes of active work.
-(The incense has to dry for a couple of days after, but they’re just leaving on a shelf).
+An incense-making kit offers a double dose of relaxation: The process provides fun activity, and your incense serves up a little aromatherapy.
+This kit from Poj Studio, which specializes in traditional Japanese crafts made with sustainable practices, comes in three scents, including Yuzu and Sakura.
+This is a great crafty gift for people who don’t have enough time to do crafty things: Making incense only takes 30 minutes of active work.
+(The incense has to dry for a couple of days after, but they’re just left on a shelf).
 It may be just over the $50 line, but this gift is great because almost anyone can enjoy it.

-Gaming-related gifts tend to be on the expensive side, but you don’t have to spend a ton of money to get a great gaming mouse.
-In fact, most of the best esports mice tend to be fairly affordable, because they’re relatively stripped down.
-The HyperX Pulsefire Haste is one of my low-key favorite mice that I’ve reviewed in the last couple of years, thanks to a comfortable shape and a lightweight design.
+Gaming-related gifts tend to be expensive, but you don’t have to spend a ton of money to get a great gaming mouse.
+In fact, most of the best esports mice tend to be fairly affordable because they’re relatively stripped down.
+The HyperX Pulsefire Haste is one of my low-key favorite mice I’ve reviewed in the last couple of years, thanks to its comfortable shape and lightweight design.

 Building with LEGO is a meditative, fun, and creatively rewarding pastime for kids and adults.
 Playing Super Mario games can also be meditative and fun for both kids and adults.
 (Let me have this one, please).
 Thus, this Super Mario-themed LEGO kit, which lets you build and play your own levels, is a perfect fusion of fun, relaxation, and creativity.

-If LEGO Mario doesn’t sound like a great fit for your person, there’s a whole range of small-to-medium-sized LEGO kits that cost between $25-50, including a TIE Fighter from Star Wars, a Ferrari, and a Bonsai.
+If LEGO Mario doesn’t sound like a great fit for your gift recipient’s personality, there’s a whole range of small-to-medium-sized LEGO kits that cost between $25-50, from a TIE Fighter from Star Wars to a Bonsai.
 They’d all be great gifts under $50 for anyone who’s a kid at heart.

-I’m a huge fan of Camelbak’s water bottles, which are durable, well-made, and have that fancy nozzle that sprays water in your mouth when you bite down on it.
-This insulated stainless steel model is on the pricey side for a water bottle, which makes it a great gift for anyone who either works out a lot or likes to carry a water bottle around to make sure they stay hydrated.
+I’m a huge fan of CamelBak’s water bottles, which are well-made and have that fancy nozzle that sprays water in your mouth when you bite down on it.
+This insulated stainless steel model is on the pricey side for a water bottle but that’s because it’s durable, making it a great gift for anyone who works out a lot or likes to carry a water bottle around to ensure they stay hydrated.

 Most people have a bunch of USB power bricks lying around from old phones, smart home devices, and any number of chargeable peripherals.
 Quantity is nice, but quality is better.
-The Anker PowerCore Fusion 10000, our favorite portable charger, is a fast-charging power brick that doubles as a battery pack.
-Charge at an outlet, charge on the go, charge all the time.
-Your giftee will never have to worry about their phone dying again.
+The Anker Foldable Wall Charger is a compact plug that lets users charge three devices simultaneously.
+It comes with two USB-C ports and one USB-A port and works with devices from the MacBook Pro to the Samsung Galaxy S22, the iPhone 14, and more.

-Now, it’s worth pointing out that the $39 model comes with a detachable USB-C cable, but doesn’t include its own power supply, so your giftee will need to retask a power brick for the charger.
+Now, it’s worth pointing out that this pick comes with a detachable USB-C cable, but doesn’t include its power supply, so your giftee will need to retask a power brick for the charger.
 (You can buy one with a charger included for an extra $20).
 Kerf will also do custom engraving upon request.
 Even if you end up spending more than $50, this gift is a really nice way to elevate a fairly mundane aspect of someone’s everyday life.

-Xbox Game Pass Ultimate 3-month subscription OR PlayStation Plus 12 month subscription OR Nintendo Switch Online 12-month subscription
+Best gaming subscriptions: Xbox Game Pass Ultimate 3-month subscription or Nintendo Switch Online 12-month subscription

 Buying the best gifts for gamers is so complicated, am I right?
 Luckily, there is a relatively inexpensive way to give the gamer in your life more games over the holidays.
-All three console platforms—PlayStation, Xbox, and Nintendo Switch—feature services that allow you to play multiplayer games online and offer up some free games, making them relatively foolproof gifts under $50.
+Xbox and Nintendo Switch feature services that allow you to play multiplayer games online and offer up some free games, making them relatively foolproof gifts under $50.

 Nintendo Switch Online grants you access to a curated library of retro games from two of Nintendo’s classic consoles, the Nintendo Entertainment System and Super Nintendo Entertainment System.
 (There is also a more expensive Nintendo Switch Online “Expansion Pack” that adds games from more classic consoles, but you will need to give a Nintendo eShop gift card from your person to buy it themselves).